adityanagara/TensorFlow-1/Feedforward Networks/README.md

 There are tons of other activation functions, but they don't make too much difference, so start with relu.

-Typical  activation functions: Threshold, Sigmoid, Tanh Problem is Saturation because gradient is too small --> Solution ReLU (rectified linear unit)
+Typical  activation functions: Threshold, Sigmoid, Tanh

+The problem with these is *Saturation* because gradient is too small --> Solution ReLU (rectified linear unit)

 Summary slides from Princeton [here](https://www.cs.princeton.edu/courses/archive/spring16/cos495/slides/DL_lecture1_feedforward.pdf)